gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 In deep learning, everything is a vector: everything is a *point* in a *geometric space.* Model inputs (text, images, and so on) and targets are first *vectorized:* turned into an initial input vector space and target vector space.
 Each layer in a deep-learning model operates one simple geometric transformation on the data that goes through it.
+A key characteristics of this geometric transformation is that it must be *differentiable,* which is required in order for us to be able to learn its parameters via gradient descent.

+The full uncrumpling gesture sequence is the complex transformation of the entire model.
+Deep-learning models are mathematical machines for uncrumpling complicated manifolds of high-dimensional data.

+That's the magic of deep learning: turning meaning into vectors, into geometric spaces, and then incrementally learning complex geometric transformations that map one space to another.